Skip to Main Content

 Macdonald DeWitt Library at SUNY Ulster

-MLA Style 9th Edition: Works Cited
+MLA Style 9th Edition

 A brief introduction to MLA Style adapted from the MLA Handbook for Writers of Research Papers, Eighth Edition.